AdobeDocs/workfront.en/help/classic/workfront-fusion/scenarios/activate-or-inactivate-scenario.md

 product-area: workfront-integrations
 navigation-topic: scenarios
 title: Activate or deactivate a scenario in Adobe Workfront Fusion
-description: You can work with scenarios either in an active or an inactive state:
+description: You can work with scenarios either in an active or an inactive state - EDIT ME.
 ---

 # Activate or deactivate a scenario in Adobe Workfront Fusion